 2

 • here we can scale stroke along object scaling.
-But what is required is scaling just strokes without scaling object Nov 20, 2015 at 7:21
+But what is required is scaling just strokes without scaling object Commented Nov 20, 2015 at 7:21

 • 1